 for both its async & sync HTTP communication.

-In this blog post, I'll demonstrate how to work with the WebClient
+With this blog post, you'll learn how to effectively use the WebClient

-class to master common tasks like HTTP GET/POST requests, configuration, filtering requests, and testing.
-For the demo application, I'll use Java 11 and Spring Boot 2.3.
+configuration, filtering requests, and testing.
+For the demo application, we'll use Java 11 and Spring Boot 2.4.

-, you need the following dependency in your Spring Boot project:
+, we need the following dependency for our Spring Boot project:

 1 2 3 4 | <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-webflux</artifactId> </dependency> |